What you need to know about making self-employed super contributions

 From the time you make the super contribution, you will have the rest of that financial year, and the following one, to return your form.
 However, you’ll still need to send the form to your fund before you lodge your tax return.
-So, if you make a super contribution in July 2021, you’ll have until 30 June 2023, or until you lodge your FY22 tax return, whichever date comes first.
+So, if you make a super contribution in July 2022, you’ll have until 30 June 2024, or until you lodge your FY23 tax return, whichever date comes first.
 Don’t forget to allow plenty of time for the form to be processed by your fund.

 How much can I contribute?

-If you exceed the caps there could be other tax implications.
-The concessional contribution cap is $27,500 for 2021-22.
-The non-concessional contribution cap is $110,000 for 2021-22.
+If you exceed the caps, there could be other tax implications.
+The concessional contribution cap is $27,500 for the 2022-23 financial year.
+The non-concessional contribution cap is $110,000 for 2022-23 financial year.
 These caps do change, so check the ATO website for the current contribution cap limits.
 In some cases, your concessional cap may be higher if you didn’t use the full amount in previous years.
 This is when unused concessional contributions “carry-forward” to the next financial year.
 You’ll be able to check your available concessional contributions cap through your myGov account.
 If you are a Verve member you can also check how you’re tracking against the contribution caps via your online account.

 There’s a fair bit to consider when it comes to self-employed super contributions.
 It can be worthwhile speaking to your accountant or a financial adviser if you’re not sure how self-employed contributions apply to your personal situation or business.